Why Did He Write This?

 Understanding Fascism and Stalinism

-Now, with this in mind, he analyzes the relationships that fascism has with Stalisnism and Western-style democracies.
+Now, with this in mind, he analyzes the relationships that fascism has with Stalinism and Western-style democracies.
 He points out that the difference between these categories break apart when you analyze the relational position of various social machines, such as “the industrial machine, the banking machine, the military machine, the politico-police machine, the techno-structures of the State, the Church, etc.” and how these machines can be compared and contrasted with regards to these different categories - for example how the Nazi police party can be compared to the Stalinist one.
 As the analysis progresses, one continues to molecularize - as Guattari writes:

 “There is not one Nazi party; not only has the Nazi party evolved, but during each period it has had a different function, according to the various domains wherein it has carried out its action.”